 Shipment security is an important aspect of the shipping process.
 Essentially, you want your products to arrive safe and undamaged.
-When shipping LTL, the role of LTL freight packaging becomes even more important.
+The role of freight packaging becomes even more important.
 Since your load is handled multiple times during the transit, it is more prone to damage.

 According to the National Motor Freight Classification, “the NMFC specifies minimum packaging requirements to ensure that goods are adequately protected and can be handled and stowed in a manner that is reasonably safe and practicable so as to withstand the normal rigors of the less-than-truckload environment.”